Are You Worried About Your Teen?

 Your Teen Deserves Support

 If you’re looking for teen counseling, please call (908) 242-3634 or use the contact form for a free 20-minute consultation.
 We are happy to answer any questions you have about how teen or family counseling can address your needs.
-Our office is located in Scotch Plains, NJ.
+We are proud to be located in Scotch Plains, NJ, serving Fanwood, Westfield, Cranford and surrounding areas.